some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Subscribe Eventgroup Entry type shall be used to subscribe to an eventgroup.
-This can be considered comparable to the Request Service Entry type.
+The Subscribe Eventgroup entry type shall be used to subscribe to an eventgroup.
+This can be considered comparable to the Request Service entry type.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_322